Office of Student Affairs

 Who else will have access to my cell phone number or email?
 No one; the cell phone number or email you provide for your messaging will remain confidential and will NOT be released to anyone else.

 What if my cell phone number changes?
-You must update your cell phone number by going to Eagle Net.
+You must update your cell phone number by going to the “Address and Emergency Notification Information” link on the Life University Engage site.
+Your number can be removed from the system, however this is NOT recommended.

 How will I be alerted if I don’t have a cell phone?
 Alert notifications will continue to be sent via ALERTUS Emergency Beacons, University email, and the Life University website homepage banner.
 However, text messaging offers contact to the greatest amount of people in the least amount of time.